Updated: 11/29/2022 | Fine Dining Review of Arpège in Paris, France

 #3 Raviolis in Vegetable Consomme

 Next up was a trio of ravioli in a bright celery and bay leaf broth.
-The skin on the ravioli was delicately thin and each vegetable flavor was noticeably different.
-The texture was too obvious as the vegetables were only diced and not puréed.
+The skin on the ravioli was delicate yet firm and each vegetable flavor was noticeably different and prominent.
+The texture of the filling was too grainy as the vegetables were only diced and not puréed into a creamy texture.
 The broth tasted a bit like vinegar, which I loved.

 #4 Sweet Onion Gratin with Romaine Lettuce

 The sweet onion gratin with preserved lemon was up next.
 I loved the tangy dressing on the salad.
-The onion gratin itself did very little for me.
+The onion gratin was creamy but overpowered by the dressing.

 #5 Squash Soup with Garlic Creme Fraiche